Online application form

 - You can also provide other “composition-related” works like advanced harmony exercises, arrangements, orchestrations or papers written about composition (analysis, presentations, etc.).

-- One Music Education letter of support in pdf format, clearly stating that it is in support of your application to the Music Education program and describing your potential as a music educator.
-This letter is in addition to the music reference letter and must also be undergraduateadmissions.music [at] mcgill.ca (emailed) directly to us by your referee.
+- One music Education support letter of support, clearly stating that it is in support of your application to the Music Education program and describing your potential as a music educator.
+This letter must be undergraduateadmissions.music [at] mcgill.ca (emailed directly to Undergraduate Admissions) by your referee.

 Non-degree Sound Recording qualifying year (for the M.Mus. program)

-- On the application form, you apply as an undergraduate non-degree special student.
+- On the application form, apply as an undergraduate non-degree special student.

 - In your statement of intent (in the online application form), describe your interest in pursuing undergraduate prerequisite classes in sound recording.

-- You will provide sound recording demos with written descriptions (if available).
+- If available, provide sound recording demos with written descriptions by March 1st .
 See How to Apply for submission details.

 - Letters of recommendation are not required.